 But there is some good news and you have options to consider.
-If it’s your first DUI, Pennsylvania’s Accelerated Rehabilitative Disposition Program (ARD) may be the answer.
+If it’s your first DUI in Pennsylvania, Pennsylvania’s Accelerated Rehabilitative Disposition Program (ARD) may be the answer.
 ARD is a diversionary program for first offenses and an experienced Pittsburgh DUI lawyer can help you get in.

 One of ARD’s chief benefits is that if you enter the program, you are not pleading guilty to your DUI.
 If you complete ARD successfully the charge can be expunged (cleared) from your record.

 Another key advantage is that with ARD, your penalties for a DUI may not be as harsh.

 In Allegheny, Armstrong, Beaver, Butler, Fayette, Washington, Westmoreland and other counties surrounding Pittsburgh you are considered to be eligible for acceptance into ARD if:

 - It’s your first DUI within the past 10 years (there is a rare exception to this rule).

 - No one under 14 was in your vehicle when you were arrested.